 The International Cooperation and Development Fund is dedicated to boosting socioeconomic development, enhancing human resources, and promoting economic relations in a range of developing partner countries, particularly through bilateral and multilateral cooperation with partner governments and international organizations.
 The fund also offers humanitarian assistance and provides aid in the event of natural disasters or international refugee crises.

-The UK focuses its overseas development assistance (ODA) on strengthening global security, resilience and response to crisis, promoting global prosperity, and tackling extreme poverty.
+The United Kingdom (UK) focuses its overseas development assistance (ODA) on strengthening global security, resilience and response to crisis, promoting global prosperity, and tackling extreme poverty.
 The Department for International Development (DFID) is the UK Government's lead development agency but is allocating an increasing share of ODA through other ministerial departments and cross-government funds.
 These include the Department for Business, Energy and Industrial Strategy that works in areas including climate change and clean energy; the Foreign and Commonwealth Office that provides development funding in areas including conflict reduction and human rights, and climate change; and the Ministry of Defence that supports DFID's work in fragile states and regions, specifically around stabilization.
 Cross-government funds include the Conflict Stability and Security Fund to support global security, and the new Prosperity Fund to promote economic growth and private sector opportunities.
 In line with the UK's Aid Strategy, DFID, the leading provider of UK ODA, plans to allocate 50% of its spending to fragile states and regions.

 In Asia, DFID primarily focuses on Afghanistan, Bangladesh, India (selected states), Myanmar, Nepal, and Pakistan.
 ADB is a larger external financier than the UK in all of these countries except Afghanistan, and ADB helps the UK achieve development outcomes in key sectors including where DFID bilateral programs do not have the relevant capacity, expertise, and experience.
 Reflecting this, significant DFID bilateral funding is channeled through cofinancing to ADB in-country and regional projects, such as the Pakistan Economic Corridor Program.